The 10 best and worst breeds of adorable dog for first time owners - from Rottweiler to Labrador

-Picking A First Dog: Here are the 10 worst and best breeds of adorable dog for first time owners - from Rottweiler to Labrador 🐶
+First Dogs: Here are the 10 best and worst breeds of adorable dog for first time owners - from Rottweiler to Labrador Retriever 🐕

 If you’ve never had a pup before and are looking to take the plunge, the breed you choose will have a huge impact on your first experience of dog ownership.